kineticstoolkit/kineticstoolkit_doc/src/python_for.md

 # Looping using **for**

 We learned to use [while](python_while.md) to repeat a code block as long as a condition is true.
-Whereas the `while` statement is very powerful and sufficient for any looping, it is sometimes clearer to use the `for` statement instead.
+While the `while` statement is very powerful and sufficient for any looping, it is sometimes clearer to use the `for` statement instead.

-The `for` statement means: "repeat this code block for each element of this variable".
+The `for` statement means: "repeat this code block for each element in this variable".

-This means that we can easily iterate through each element of a list:
+This allows us to easily iterate through each element of a list:

 ```
 for variable_name in the_list: